Britain would be weaker in the fight against people trafficking outside the EU

 Given this I hope that all citizens concerned with the issues of slavery and human trafficking, will carefully consider this as they decide how they will cast their votes in the upcoming referendum.

 Aidan McQuade is the director of Anti-Slavery International.
 Follow him on Twitter @Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.